dwavesystems/minorminer/docs/source/reference/layout_embedding.rst

 ================

 :meth:`minorminer.layout.find_embedding()` offers a more specialized approach to find an embedding through the use of the :class:`~minorminer.layout.layout.Layout` and :class:`~minorminer.layout.placement.Placement` classes.
-This kind of embedding may be useful when your source graph has a structure that is somewhat spatial, perhaps built on 2-dimensional or 3-dimensional data.
-It can also be useful for embedding graphs with nodes of a low degree (i.e., a cubic graph).
+This kind of embedding may be useful when the underlying data of your source graph is `spatial
+<https://en.wikipedia.org/wiki/Spatial_network>`_.
+It can also be useful for
+embedding graphs with nodes of a low degree (i.e., a cubic graph).

 .. autofunction:: minorminer.layout.find_embedding